paudan/ansible-role-kibana/README.md

     kibana_elasticsearch_password: ""

 If Elasticsearch is protected by HTTP basic authentication, set the username and password so Kibana can connect.

+You can also install additional Kibana plugins by setting:

+    kibana_plugins:
+      - x-pack

 ## Dependencies